seligj95/app-service-aspire-eshop-agents/README.md

 1. Click **+ Add** next to **Action**.
 2. Select **OpenAPI 3.0 specified tool**.
-3. Give your tool a name (required) and a description (optional).
+3. Give your tool a name and a description.
 The description will be used by the model to decide when and how to use the tool.
 For this sample, you can use the following description:

   ```
   This tool is used to interact with and manage an online fashion store.
 The tool can add or remove items from a shopping cart as well as view inventory.